 1 Open the Topology Configurator task for the selected panel.
-See Selecting a Topology, on page 35.
+See Selecting a Topology, on page 34.

 - 2 Select the Panel from the Virtual Devices on the left and drag it to the Device Graph. - 3 Select the bubble for the panel device to configure the panel's Device Group Properties in the Property Editor.
-See also Description of Common Device Properties, on page 90.
+See also Description of Common Device Properties, on page 104.

 Parameter Description Name The name or identifier for this panel instance.
 Devices The number of panel instances in this device group.
 Network Host Name When one or more panels are managed by DCNM through the media network, set a unique network identifier for these panels so as to be able to push policies to them.
 Advanced > Description An optional description for this panel's control port.
 Advanced > Logical Level The logical level for this panel.
-See Logical Level Editor Tasks, on page 26.
+See Logical Level Editor Tasks, on page 24.
 Advanced > Default Connector Type The panel's connector type.

-4 Select Device Properties and click Add next to Control Port at the top of the Property Editor and select NV96XX Panel Control from the list.
+4 Select Device Properties and click New next to Control Port at the top of the Property Editor and select NV96XX Panel Control from the list.
 The Panel Control Port tab appears.
-See also Description of Common Device Properties, on page 90.
+See also Description of Common Device Properties, on page 104.

-Parameter Requireda Description Name The name or identifier for this panel instance.
+Parameter Required ^a Description Name The name or identifier for this panel instance.
 Description An optional description for this panel instance.
 Logical Level The logical level for this panel.
-See Logical Level Editor Tasks, on page 26.
-Panel Behavior • Select the panel's model from the drop-down list.
+See Logical Level Editor Tasks, on page 24.

-Parameter Required ^a Description Panel Definition This is the panel's model number.
-It is read-only and is set when the Panel Behavior parameter is set.
+Parameter Requireda Description Panel Behavior • Select the name of the panel you used when you created the panel (see Creating a New Panel, on page 81) from the drop-down list.
+Panel Definition When you have selected the Panel Behavior parameter, this is the panel's model number that was selected when you created the panel.
+It is read-only.
 Panel User • Select the panel's user name from the drop-down list.
-For further information, seeAdministration Tasks, on page 171.
+For further information, see Administration Tasks, on page 195.
 Reset Device When the topology is inactive (see Making an Active Topology Inactive, on page 52), click to reset the device.